 Opportunities to replace unsympathetic windows and doors will be supported.
-The reinstatement of the original types and arrangements of windows and doors will be encouraged- except where there is a demonstrable benefit in retaining later fenestration as examples of window and glazing technology or the later additions are of interest in their own right; for example, if they relate to significant alterations and additions that are part of the building's special interest.
+The reinstatement of the original types and arrangements of windows and doors will be encouragedexcept where there is a demonstrable benefit in retaining later fenestration as examples of window and glazing technology.

-Local Features
+3.4 Local Features